Spring detox at Chenot Palace on splendid Swiss lake

 Black truffle topped green cabbage and shallot cream soup

-Food is mostly delightful with some exceptions such as too dry pasta (spelt or can rice tagliatelle for GF with tiny bit of pumpkin sauce, plus hazelnuts) needed some oil or more moisture.
-The rice tagliatelle with pumpkin sauce and hazelnuts that were too dry, and the mushy texture of sweet potato cubes with green peas (called Dodo after a game on the menu) was not for me and the next table over was not hot about it either.
+Food is mostly delightful with some exceptions such as too dry-textured pasta (the rice cannelloni for GF).
+The rice tagliatelle with pumpkin sauce and hazelnuts that were too dry, but the autumn version with tJerusalem artichoke cream was sublime!
+A mushy texture of sweet potato cubes with green peas (called Dodo after a game) was so so, as were the starchy textured pumpkin gnocchi.
 Also the wonton pasta were too stiff to cut and I didn’t like the béchamel.
+The chef keeps improving though and an absolute hat down for working wonders with such a limited ingredients list.
 Considering that one consumes seven plates each day that’s a talent speaking through his overall achievement.

 The Sicilian chef dares to combine unseeable ingredients like raspberry powder over zucchini velouté.
 He worked at a vegan restaurant before.
 The challenge is heightened by using seasonal, most local vegetables and not fermentation.
 I was told that the best season for ingredients here is spring from April-July.